The integrated care system is running a number of projects to deliver on its vision. Examples include:

 Two community hubs are being piloted in Marlow and Thame to help patients take greater control over their care and treatment and avoid hospital admissions.
 The hubs offer:

-- Community assessment and treatment services including frailty assessments (a team of geriatricians, nurses, therapists and GPs which provides expert assessment, undertakes tests and agrees treatment plans)
+- Community assessment and treatment services including frailty assessments with a team of geriatricians, nurses, therapists and GPs;

 - Support from voluntary organisations including Carers Bucks and Prevention Matters.